yannickbiz/lazy-brodawg/README.md

 # Lazy loader

-Lazy loader is a light weight plugin that delays the loading of images.
-It's also providing the good source and ratio depending on the context.
+Lazy loader is a lightweight plugin that delays the loading of images.
+The main goal is to provide better performance and perception for the user and also deliver the good asset depending on the web context.

 Using lazy loading makes the page load faster for a better user experience.

 ### Installation
 ...

-### Markup
+### Usage
+Include the path and ratio of your image.
+For users without javascript enabled, wrap the original image inside a `<noscript>` tag.
+The div is required to apply the ratio placeholder.

 ```html
   <div lazy-loader='{
     "alt": "Lazy Loader",